-This information describes what you can expect during your surgery at Memorial Sloan Kettering’s main hospital.
+This information explains what you can expect during your surgery at Memorial Hospital, Memorial Sloan Kettering’s (MSK’s) main hospital.
 Read this before your surgery so that you know what to do and what to expect.
-Remember to review the educational materials your nurse gave you.
+Remember to review the educational resources your nurse gave you.

 Before Your Surgery

 This video will give you an idea of what to expect when you come to MSK’s main hospital on the day of your surgery.

 If you don’t receive a call by 7:00 pm, please call 212-639-5014.

 MSK’s parking garage is located on East 66th Street between York and First Avenues.
 If you have questions about prices, call 212-639-2338.